 7. San Marino

 San Marino, officially the “Republic of San Marino”, is also known as the Most Serene Republic of San Marino and is a micro-state in Southern Europe completely enclosed by Italy.
 San Marino lays claim to being the oldest extant sovereign state, as well as the oldest constitutional republic.
 The country was officially created in 301 CE and San Marino is also known as the smallest country in Europe.

 Iran is home to one of the world’s oldest civilizations beginning with the formation of the Elamite kingdoms in the fourth millennium BC.
-Iran was founded around 550 BCE under the Achaemenid Empire.
-The land has also passed through the hands of different rulers and empires over the years and the country name was Persia until the 1930s when the name was officially changed.
+The country was founded around 550 BCE under the Achaemenid Empire and the land has also passed through the hands of different rulers and empires over the years.
+The country name was Persia until the 1930s when the name was officially changed.

 India is the second-most populous country in the world and the seventh-largest country by land area.
 It is also the most populous democracy in the world.
 Modern humans arrived on the Indian subcontinent from Africa no later than 55000 years ago, making India also known as one of the oldest countries in the world.

-France is a unitary semi-presidential republic, with its capital being Paris, the country’s largest city and main cultural and commercial center.
-France was inhabited by the Gauls, and was then annexed by Rome in 51 BC, developing a distinct Gallo-Roman culture that laid the foundation of the French language.
+France is a unitary semi-presidential republic with Paris, the country’s largest city and main cultural and commercial center as its capital.
+France was inhabited by the Gauls and was then annexed by Rome in 51 BC, developing a distinct Gallo-Roman culture that laid the foundation of the French language.
 Its present name is derived from the Latin Francia, meaning “country of the Franks,” a Germanic people who conquered the area during the 5th century, at the time of the fall of the Western Roman Empire.
 It became a separate country in the 9th century.